Level 1: Certificate in Supportive Music and Imagery (SMI)

 Each element of a session is contained and collaborative, making it particularly safe to employ with vulnerable clients.

-The 3-day training has a strong emphasis on experiential learning.
+The initial 3-day training has a strong emphasis on experiential learning.
 All aspects of delivering SMI are covered in both theory and practice.
-Following the 4-day course is a period of supervised personal and client work (the practicum) that completes the training.
+Following the 3-day training seminar is a period of supervised personal and client work (the practicum).
+A consolidation day completes the training.